 Option #4: Vectoryourlogo.com

-You get not only a simple vector file, you get an .EPS file which is the standard for almost any professional application for high quality images.
-Also, you receive a .PDF vector version of your logo, so you can visualize and share wherever you want, plus a brand-new JPG file of your vectorized logo, so you can have the new version of your logo ready for your social networks and to place it in any document, like MS Words or Excel.
+You get not only a simple vector file, but you also get an .EPS file which is the standard for almost any professional application for high-quality images.
+Also, you receive a .PDF vector version of your logo, so you can visualize and share wherever you want, plus a brand-new JPG file of your vectorized logo, so you can have the new version of your logo, ready for your social networks and to place it in any document, like MS Word, Powerpoint or Excel.